tracee/tracee/README.md

 # Contributing to TracEE

 We welcome any kind of suggestions and pull requests.
 Please notice that TracEE is an integration framework and we will not support application specific features.
-We will rather try to enhance our api and empower you to tailor TracEE to your needs.
+We will rather try find a generic solutions and enhance our api to empower you to tailor TracEE to your needs.

 ## Building and developing TracEE